SufiyanMogal07/shopkart-ecommerce/README.md

 2. **Data Quality Dependency**: Output quality depends entirely on input quality.
 Incomplete or inaccurate product descriptions lead to less useful insights.

-3. **No Real-Time Verification**: AI insights are generated analysis, not verified facts.
-Claims about product features are based on provided text, not independent testing.

-4. **Generic Patterns**: The AI applies general e-commerce logic and may miss niche use cases or industry-specific considerations.

-5. **No Personalization**: Insights are generic for the product, not tailored to individual user preferences or needs.

 ### Responsible Usage